5 Signs a Loved One Has Drug Addiction - Healing Families

 - Changes in Performance - The behavior of seeking and using that drug of choice can result in changes and neglectful actions in other aspects of life.
 The drug addict can shirk in their responsibilities around the home, at school or at work.
 Those who were once dependable can be difficult to trust when addicted to drugs.
 They can lose jobs, get kicked out of school or struggle with other aspects of regular daily life that come in the way of getting that next high.

 - Getting into Trouble - The behaviors and activity of drug addiction can lead to trouble in different ways.
 When a person is addicted, this trouble can be very frequent in nature.
 Seeking and using drugs oftentimes involve doing a number of things that are against the law.
 Illegal activities can lead to criminal offences, fines and confinement.
 The abuse of drugs can also lead to trouble in a different way, medically speaking.
 Over time, the body can develop a tolerance to that drug of choice and more can be needed to have the same desired effect.
 This can lead to medical problems, including overdose.
-Overdose in many states of the U.S.A. has overtaken car accidents as the #1 form of accidental death.
+Overdosing on prescription medications in many states of the U.S.A. has overtaken car accidents as the #1 form of accidental death.

 If your loved one is showing any of these signs, we encourage you to get help.
-The Cirque Lodge is one of the most recognized and respected alcohol and drug rehab facilities.
+Cirque Lodge is one of the most recognized and respected alcohol and drug rehab facilities.
 All you have to do is call, 1-877-99-REHAB and a member of our staff can help you.
 They can provide you with an assessment right over the phone.